-Content is designed to provide an overview of the foundations in radiography and the practitioner's role in the healthcare delivery system.
-Principles, practices and policies of the healthcare organizations will be examined and discussed in addition to the professional responsibilities of the radiographer.
+This course will provide an overview of the foundations in Radiography and the practitioner's role in the health care delivery system.
+Students will learn principles, practices and policies of the health care organization and the professional responsibilities of the Radiographer.
+Upon successful course completion students will be able to provide a brief synopsis of the foundations of Radiography and differentiate between various types of health care organizations.